 A survey that we did a few years ago made it clear which information international school teachers want to find out about when recruiting, and that is Salary Details.

 What if you are only considering working in Shanghai?
 Or maybe you are only interested in working in Germany and are flexible about the city in which you would live.
 It would be invaluable information if you could access details about the salaries of all the international schools in that area of the world.
 Once you are able to take a look at the different salary details of a number of international schools, it could help you make a better decision on whether to accept an offer or not or which school you should put most of your focus on.

 Compare School Salaries page: A unique feature on International School Community

-Currently, we have over 932 individual comments about international school salaries that have been submitted on our website (June 2017).
-The specific comments and information about salaries have been submitted on 639 different international schools (June 2017).
+Currently, we have over 1592 individual comments about international school salaries that have been submitted on our website (December 2022).
+The specific comments and information about salaries have been submitted on 814 different international schools (December 2022).

 The topic related to salaries (that members have left comments on) is on the Benefits tab which can be found on each school profile page.
 The comment topic is called “Average monthly salary after taxes and in what currency (explain taxation situation).
 How often do you get paid throughout the year?”
 Members are encouraged to leave informative details on a typical teacher’s monthly take-home salary at that school.

 When you first visit the School Salaries page (premium membership access is needed), you will find that all the international schools (that have comments about salaries on their profile pages) are listed in alphabetical order.
-You can have a browse though all the schools there.
-But if you want to just view the schools from a specific region, country or city in the world, then make sure to use the Filter button on the right.
+You can browse through all the schools there.
+But if you want to just view the schools from a specific region, country, or city in the world, then make sure to use the filter button on the right.
 The filter feature allows you to filter the schools listed here and narrow down the list.
-You can more quickly find the specific schools at which you are most interested in checking-out.
+You can more quickly find the specific schools at which you are most interested in checking out.